The delicate dance to preserve the magic of Abbey Road's legendary Studio One

 Opened in 1931, this hallowed hall — once a nine-bedroom house on a grand suburban street in London’s St. John’s Wood neighborhood — became the world’s first recording studio.
 It’s where stereo was invented and it’s visited every day by music fans from around the world, who are happy just to stand on the street outside.

-Davis says that more than a million people a year make a pilgrimage to the crossing outside, many to recreate the cover of The Beatles’ “Abbey Road” album — and that number could increase after Sam Mendes’ upcoming biopic starring Paul Mescal, Barry Keoghan, Harris Dickinson and Joseph Quinn as the Fab Four over four films.
+Davies says that more than a million people a year make a pilgrimage to the crossing outside, many to recreate the cover of The Beatles’ “Abbey Road” album — and that number could increase after Sam Mendes’ upcoming biopics starring Paul Mescal, Barry Keoghan, Harris Dickinson and Joseph Quinn as the Fab Four.

-And while Lennon, McCartney, Harrison and Starr are famously known for using Studio Two, they also made history in the larger Studio One, which they used for the world’s first global live performance, a rendition of “All You Need Is Love” that was beamed to television sets around the world in 1967.
+And while John Lennon, Paul McCartney, George Harrison and Ringo Starr are famously known for using Studio Two, they also made history in the larger Studio One, which they used for the world’s first global live performance, a rendition of “All You Need Is Love” beamed to television sets around the world in 1967.

 Before The Beatles, Studio One had already cemented its place in music history, when it was opened by British composer Sir Edward Elgar, who recorded his “Land of Hope and Glory” with the London Symphony Orchestra.
 It’s also hosted other music greats like Maria Callas, Igor Stravinsky, Daniel Barenboim, Fats Waller and Glenn Miller.

-Due to its huge size, more than double Studio Two, you can fit a 110-piece orchestra and 110-person choir at the same time – which is perfect for recording film soundtracks, and explains why six to seven out of every 10 Hollywood films are scored at Abbey Road.
+Due to its huge size, more than double Studio Two, it can fit a 100-piece orchestra and 100-member choir at the same time — which is perfect for recording film soundtracks, and explains why six to seven out of every 10 Hollywood films are scored at Abbey Road, according to the studio.

 Standing on the balcony, overlooking the 40-foot-high (12-meter-high) room, Davies points out the original screen that was used to show “Raiders of the Lost Ark” (1981) while musicians played along to record the soundtrack.

-Since then, everything from “The Lord of the Rings” trilogy and Marvel’s “Black Panther” to “Guardians of the Galaxy” and “Barbie” were scored in Studio One.
-For the latter, all the musicians came in with something pink, whether it was a pink instrument or piece of clothing.
+Since then, everything from “The Lord of the Rings” trilogy to Marvel’s “Black Panther” and “Guardians of the Galaxy” to “Barbie” were scored in Studio One.
+For the last, all the musicians came in with something pink, whether a pink instrument or piece of clothing.

 Oscar-nominated composer Daniel Pemberton has been recording in Studio One since 2009 and calls his “creative home” a “spectacular space.”

-Note: This story has been corrected to show that Studio One can fit a 100-piece orchestra and 100-member choir at the same time, not 110 each, and that the managing director is named Sally Davies, not Sally Davis.